 When articles, press releases, journals and other data are stored in different systems and locations, you can’t be sure everyone charged with monitoring competitive intel has access and rights to share that content.
 We often hear from organizations where employees are storing content on their individual hard drives, making it very difficult to collaborate on new materials coming in.

 Using one convenient workflow to purchase, organize, and collaborate on content can provide competitive intelligence teams the tool they need to collaborate and share information.
-With a shared library tool, users can create libraries for approved team members where all information related to a specific product, therapeutic, or topic of research can not only be accessed, but also annotated and highlighted.
+With a shared library tool, users can create libraries for approved team members where all information related to a specific product, ingredient, therapeutic, or topic of research can not only be accessed, but also annotated and highlighted.
 Automated alerts can also be set up to help individuals or teams receive the most relevant information about their focus area without having to search for it.

 Do we have a platform to search across data sources in aggregate?